GCSE Geography

 • Understanding Typhoon Haiyan as a case study of a tropical storm

-• Understanding the Somerset Levels flooding as case study of an extreme weather event in the UK
+• Understanding the Beast from the East as case study of an extreme weather eventin the UK

 Key skills developed: